 for those pets needing extra tending & supervision at night

 Who doesn't love extra company at night?
 For some family pets, they just fare better when a trusted caregiver is there overnight.
 This is where I come in.
 Overnight pet sitting stays are an option that I provide to families for pets of any age, whether their health is stable or delicate.
 As the primary focus of the service that I provide, staying in the pet's own home overnight coupled daytime coverage lends:

--- peace of mind and much-needed respite for families with pets who require support due to age or fragile health while ensuring that their pet’s emotional well-being and care plan is maintained by an experienced and well-trained Animal Hospice Palliative Care (AHPC) Practitioner
+-- peace of mind and much-needed respite for families with pets who require support due to age or fragile health while ensuring that their pet’s emotional well-being and care plan is maintained by an experienced and Certified Animal Hospice Practitioner (CAHP)

 Medications prescribed for a pet's treatment plan whether it's for comfort care, chronic disease or behavior are kept on track, as are special diets and behavioral management plans.

 Accepting new clients.
-Service area includes greater Ann Arbor (Dexter, and many areas of A2, Ypsilanti and Saline)
+Service area includes greater Ann Arbor (Dexter, and many areas of A2, Ypsilanti, Saline and even Canton.)

 palliative, hospice, end-of-life doula (fourth life stage) care support for companion animals